 At least one expression as 'X', and one as 'Data' must be defined for an Operation to be valid.

-These expressions can be filled by several means, the quickest being by drag & drop: drag a field from the leftmost list and drop it in either one of those, or in the 'Expression' box (you can also use contextual menus by right-clicking either on the data fields or on the expressions, or use the 'Insert expression' and/or 'Insert field' button, or type in an empty expression the field names and functions you want to apply).
+These expressions can be filled by several means, the quickest being by drag & drop: drag a field from the top (left) list and drop it in either one of those, or in the 'Expression' box (you can also use contextual menus by right-clicking either on the data fields or on the expressions, or use the 'Insert expression' and/or 'Insert field' button, or type in an empty expression the field names and functions you want to apply).

 A 'brat_index_data' can be listed within the available data field.
 This is the index of the data (i.e. Measurement number in the file and/or record) ordered along the time within a given file.
 This means that it is not available for (e.g.) longitude-latitude grids, or for some data where the time is not provided explicitly.